CelestialAbyss/Finality-Minecraft-Things/README.md

 ***

 This repository serves as a public "archive" of sorts for the modpack in case of the death of CelestialAbyss.
-It's not that kind of *archive* ***archive*** though, just to clarify.
-I just want this to be a point of reference for other beginner modpack makers to look through who have little to no experience in coding.
+I want this to be a point of reference for other beginner modpack makers to look through who have little to no experience in coding.